chris-opthoog/StringGenerator/README.md

 ### Single Random String

-Generate a single random string using the default for length and inclusion of symbols.
+Generate a single random string using the default for length (32) and inclusion of symbols (true).

 ```
 var randomString = new CryptoStringGenerator().Next();